floss1138/dbDotCad/README.md

 in the cells that do not apply.

 The handle is an id automatically generated and unique to each block, ONLY FOR THE ORIGINATING DRAWING.
-The `attout` command adds a preceding apostrophe/single quote character to the HANDLE data which can be a useful validity check.
+The `ATTOUT` command adds a preceding apostrophe/single quote character to the HANDLE data which can be a useful validity check.
 Within AutoKAD it is possible to view the HANDLE data using LISP to show entity values for a selected object.
 Command:  `(entget (car (entsel)))` car returns first item in the list, group 5 is the handle.